elasticio/microsoft-onedrive-component/README.md

 1. Maximal possible size for an attachment is 10 MB.
 2. Attachments mechanism does not work with [Local Agent Installation](https://support.elastic.io/support/solutions/articles/14000076461-announcing-the-local-agent-)

+## Contribution

+See [CONTRIBUTING.md] for more information on how you could contribute to development of this component.

 ## License

 Apache-2.0 © [elastic.io GmbH](http://elastic.io)